Ear Wax Buildup

-In some cases, the glands in the ear produce more wax than can be easily removed.
-Excess wax can harden and obstruct the ear canal; hearing loss may occur.This type of hearing loss is temporary in most instancesand improves with removal of the obstruction.
+Glands in the ear can produce more wax than can be easily removed.
+Hearing loss may occur when excess wax hardens and obstructs the ear canal.
+In most cases, this type of hearing loss is temporary and improves with removal of the obstruction.

 Functions of Ear Wax